 As I flew across the pond to begin my adventure, my plan was to travel for 10 years in which I would visit every country in the world.
 After that, I would reevaluate my life to see which direction I wanted to take.
 It was less than three months before that plan fell through.
 I quickly realized that my travels would not end in 10 years, but would continue for the rest of my life.

 Granted, I’ve slowed down in my country hopping.
-Instead of the 35 countries I passed through in my first year of travels, I’ve been averaging about 15 a year since then.
+Instead of the 35 countries I passed through in my first year of travel, I’ve been averaging about 15 a year since then.
 I also work from “home bases” now, setting up a stable place to keep my bags for a couple months and then doing short trips from that spot.

 I never want to be fixed in one spot, but I definitely want a tiny home to travel in, with my own bed, books and a good kitchen.
 I’ll also have a wonderful woman traveling with me in the tiny home, and someday will have a kid and a puppy too.
 Those are the plans, and I plan to bring them to fruition in the very near future.
+And if I ever need them, there are all those great travel quotes to keep me inspired.

 Click to Pin It